Lazy Luddite Log

 The Sub-Culture Kids Action Figure Selection

 It seems like I'm blaming my tools.
-I jumped right in rather than looking for elaborate instructions or getting advice from the Night Cafe 'community' of users.
+I jumped right in rather than looking for elaborate instructions or getting advice from other Night Café users.
 But the whole attraction of this stuff is in time-saving.
-If I wanted to I could use such imagery as drafts from which to hand-draw something that I can more exactly control.
+If I want I can use such imagery as drafts from which to hand-draw things that I can more exactly control.
 For now I have some sense of what the latest applications of AI can and cannot do.

 Labels: ,